Written by Akkana Peck (Los Alamos)

-Sponsors: Sen. Carlos R. Cisneros, Gerald Ortiz y Pino, William Soules, Richard C. Martinez, Peter Wirth (Maj Floor Leader); Rep Deborah A. Armstrong, Roberto “Bobby” J. Gonzales, Gail Chasey, Patricia Roybal Caballero, Joanne J. Ferrary, Micaela Lara Cadena, Susan K. Herrera, William Pratt, Angelica Rubio, Elizabeth Thomson
+Sponsors from 2019: Sen. Carlos R. Cisneros, Gerald Ortiz y Pino, William Soules, Richard C. Martinez, Peter Wirth (Maj Floor Leader); Rep Deborah A. Armstrong, Roberto “Bobby” J. Gonzales, Gail Chasey, Patricia Roybal Caballero, Joanne J. Ferrary, Micaela Lara Cadena, Susan K. Herrera, William Pratt, Angelica Rubio, Elizabeth Thomson

 Status: Had hearing and report.
 Postponed indefinitely (but related bill, HB92 passed).

 HB92– / Health Security Plan Analysis study (Passed).

 Enables the study of the HSA plan and secures funding for it;

 Bills short of single payer, but which safeguard consumers (passed both houses and signed by governor)

 - SB337, the Surprise Billing Protection Act (passed, signed by governor)

 - SB188, the Health Insurance Prior Authorization Act (passed, signed by governor)

 - HB89, Health Coverage for Contraception (passed, signed by governor)